“Is your PC feeling sluggish lately?”

 - Right-click unnecessary apps and choose “Disable.”

-- Restart your PC and check if performance improves.
+- Restart your PC and see if startup feels faster.

 2. Delete Unnecessary Files and Cache